 Alligators are very vulnerable when they are young, and the following creatures can kill them:

-Of course, most of these creatures are a grown alligator’s prey, too.
+Of course, most of these creatures are grown alligator prey, too.

 Crocodiles are also preyed upon when they’re still growing, and their enemies include:

-Remember that most of these predators attack the eggs or babies of these reptiles; most do not stand a chance at killing the adults.
+Remember that most of these predators attack the eggs or babies of these reptiles; most do not stand a chance of killing the adults.